This Applebee's Quesadilla Burger is the perfect restaurant copycat made lighter at home, right down to the Mexi-ranch sauce!

 - Sour cream – low-fat sour cream will cut down on the calorie count.

-How to make a quesadilla burger
+How to make this recipe

-Step 1: Form and cook the burger patties.
+Step 1: Cook the patties.

-Step 2: Start browning the tortilla.
+Step 2: Brown the tortilla.

 Step 3: Add burger to the tortilla.